BPP University Graduations | Preparing For Your Graduation

 Booking & confirmations

-Complete your bookings: Make sure you’ve registered your place and arranged your gown rental.
-See our step-by-step guide here.
+Complete your bookings: Make sure you’ve registered your place and arranged hire/purchase of the correct academic attire for your award (gown, mortar board and hood in the correct BPP colours).
+See our guide here.

-Keep your confirmations handy: Save your graduand ticket and your gown/photography confirmation emails—have those QR codes ready to show on arrival.
+Keep your confirmations handy: Save your graduand ticket and any Ede & Ravenscroft gown/photography confirmation emails (if applicable)—have those QR codes ready to show on arrival.

 Guest tickets